Dany Cotton: Grenfell Tower fire

 In October 2019 the retired high court judge Sir Martin Moore-Bick, who led the Grenfell Tower Inquiry, was critical of Cotton's "remarkable insensitivity" for stating in her evidence that she would not change anything the London Fire Brigade did on the night of the Grenfell fire.
 His report demonstrated "the LFB is an institution at risk of not learning the lessons of the Grenfell Tower fire".
 Survivors and bereaved welcomed Moore-Bick's comments in the first of his two reports.
-On Sunday 3 November 2019, The Sunday Times reported that Dany Cotton rejected the findings of the Moore-Bick inquiry into the Grenfell fire, calling them a 'stitch up'.
+On 3 November 2019, The Sunday Times reported that Dany Cotton rejected the findings of the Moore-Bick inquiry into the Grenfell fire, calling them a 'stitch up'.
 The paper reported that her comments had angered survivors.

 Following public criticism from survivors and families of victims of the Grenfell tower fire, Cotton announced 6 December 2019 that she had brought forward her date of retirement to the end of December 2019.
 Her replacement from 1 January 2020 was Deputy Commissioner Andrew Roe.

 Cotton gave evidence to the Grenfell Inquiry for a second time in November 2020.